thosgood/thosgood.github.io/content/blog/2020-03-29-simplicial-chern-weil.md

 # The main goal

 In 1980, H.I.
-Green wrote their thesis [''Chern classes for coherent sheaves''](https://pugwash.lib.warwick.ac.uk/record=b1751746~S1), which, as the title so succinctly implies, gave a construction of Chern classes of coherent (analytic) sheaves.
+Green wrote their thesis ["Chern classes for coherent sheaves"](https://pugwash.lib.warwick.ac.uk/record=b1751746~S1), which, as the title so succinctly implies, gave a construction of Chern classes of coherent (analytic) sheaves.
 What was special about this construction, however, was that it used simplicial methods to mirror the classical Chern-Weil construction of characteristic classes, which shouldn't really be possible, at a first glance.

 As a brief recap, for anybody who doesn't know what some of these words mean: